Language-Integrated Recursive Queries (Full Version): Safe Recursion with

-\subsection{Monotone Recursion}
+\subsection{\mono{}: Monotone Recursion}

-Operations that are non-monotonic under set inclusion are defined as \emph{scalar} operations.
-For example, the query \texttt{SELECT max(a) + 1 FROM TABLE} is non-monotonic and produces a single value, while \texttt{SELECT a + 1 FROM table} is monotonic and \textit{nonscalar}.
-Both scalar and nonscalar expressions can be constructed from each other: \texttt{+} is nonscalar while \texttt{sum} is scalar but the expressions \texttt{sum(a + 1)} or \texttt{sum(a) + 1} are both valid and should produce an expression of type scalar, while \texttt{SELECT x + (SELECT max(y) FROM table1) FROM table2} should produce an expression of type nonscalar (as the subquery does not change that the full expression is monotonic).
-The type system must be able to distinguish the shape of the entire expression (no matter how nested) so that well-formed terms of type Query are guaranteed to return nonscalar results and are monotonic under set inclusion.
-The required changes to the type system to restrict recursive queries to monotone operations are shown in Figure~\ref{fig:monotone-fix}.
+We refer to operations that are monotonic under set inclusion as \textit{nonscalar}: for $n$ inputs they will produce $n$ outputs.
+Non-monotonic operations are \textit{scalar}.
+For example, the query { \texttt{SELECT max(a) + 1 FROM R}} is non-monotonic {due to \texttt{max}} and produces a single {result}, while { \texttt{SELECT a + 1 FROM R}} is monotonic and \textit{nonscalar} and produces one {result} per row in \texttt{R}.
+Both scalar and nonscalar expressions can be constructed from each other: \texttt{+} is nonscalar while \texttt{sum} is scalar {and non-monotonic under set inclusion}, but the expressions { \texttt{sum(a + 1)}} or { \texttt{sum(a) + 1}} are both valid and should produce an expression of type scalar, while { \texttt{SELECT x + (SELECT max(y) FROM R1) FROM R2}} should produce an expression of type nonscalar (as the {non-monotonic} subquery does not change that the full expression is monotonic).
+The type system must be able to distinguish the shape of the entire expression (no matter how nested) so that well-formed terms of type Query are guaranteed to return nonscalar results and hold \mono{}.

+The changes to the type system to restrict recursive queries to monotone operations are shown in Figure~\ref{fig:monotone-fix}. \textsc{op-d} in Figure~\ref{fig:unrestricted-dsl} is split into \textsc{expr-op-d} and \textsc{rel-op-d}.
 We add a type $\text{Ex}[A, S]$ to wrap expressions on columns so that \calc{} can track the \emph{shape} ($S$) of the expression.
-We split the OP-D rule into separate rules for $exprOp$, $relOp$, and $aggOp$.
-By EXPR-OP-D and AGG-OP-D, any expression that contains an arbitrarily nested sub-expression with type parameter $Scalar$ will be of type $Scalar$ (via \textit{Shape}).
-For example: { }
+By \textsc{expr-op-d}, any expression that contains an arbitrarily nested sub-expression with type parameter Scalar will be of type Scalar (via \textit{Shape}).
+For example the \textsc{expr-op-d} rule applied to the ``+'' operator can produce an expression of type Scalar or NScalar: